toggledbits/SiteSensor/README.md

 Other functions: time(), strftime( fmt [,t] ), choose( n, d, v1, v2, ...), select( obj, key, val )

 Array elements can be accessed using square brackets and the desired element number.
 The value of the third element in `response.listitems` in our example would therefore be returned using the expression `response.listitems[3]`.
-Array subscripts can also be strings.
+Array subscripts can also be strings, and in this usage, `response.temperature.degrees` and `response['temperature']['degrees']` are synonymous (the dot-notation is a shortcut).

 The "alerts" array is an interesting case--it's an array of objects.
 Let's say we needed to find the array element with id equal to 200.
 We can see it's the fourth element, so we could refer to it by using `response.alerts[4]`.
 But, what if one or more of the other alerts disappears?
 The correct way